 Divorce & Separation

-Are you getting married or considering getting a divorce?
+Are you getting divorced or considering getting a legal separation?

 Worried about your children?

-Hiring a family law attorney helps you protect your children, assets, and property.
+Hiring a family law legal paraprofessional or attorney helps you protect your assets, property, and decisions regarding your children.

-Divorce, also known as a dissolution of marriage, is the restoring of husband and wife to single person.
-Divorces involves the division of property, assets, and liabilities, as well as a possible award of spousal maintenance.
+Divorce, also known as a dissolution of marriage, is the restoring of husband and wife to single persons.
+Divorce involves the division of assets and debts, as well as determining a parenting time schedule with your children, child support and even a potential for an award of spousal maintenance to one spouse.

 Residency: To file for a divorce in Arizona, you must meet the necessary residency requirements.
-This includes that you or your spouse have maintained residence in Arizona for ninety days prior to filing for petition for dissolution of marriage.
+You or your spouse have maintained a residence in Arizona for ninety days prior to filing for a petition for dissolution of marriage.

 Annulment: An annulment is rare; however, some situations warrant the need to void the marriage.
 This legal issue is complex.
 Most people will not qualify.
 It is best to contact an attorney if you feel your marriage is void for fraud, duress, or any other reason.